rorywalsh/cabbage_v1_old/Docs/sliders.md

 **fontcolour("colour")** Sets the colour of the text used to display the slider's value when textbox is enable.
 See above for details on valid colours. .

-**trackercolour("colour")** Sets the colour of the slider**s tracker.
+**trackercolour("colour")** Sets the colour of the slider's tracker.
 This is the line that follows the slider when you move it.
 See above for details on valid colours.
+To disable the tracker you can set this colour to something with alpha 0, or set the tracker's thickness to 0.

+**trackerthickness(val)** Sets the thickness of the slider's tracker, 1 being full thickness.
+This is the line that follows the slider when you move it.
+To disable the tracker you can set its thickness to 0 or it's alpha colour channel to 0.

 **outlinecolour("colour")** Sets the colour of a rotary slider**s tracker outline.
 This is the line that is drawn around the rslider's tracker.
 If you don't wish to display the tracker outline set the colour to something with an alpha value of 0.
 See above for details on valid colours.